Operational guidance for providers of children's social care services during COVID-19 including:

 Personal Protective Equipment (PPE)

-A quick link to the COVID-19: infection prevention and control (IPC) guidance (including table 4) can be found on the GOV.UK website.
+A link to the COVID-19: infection prevention and control (IPC) guidance (including table 4) can be found on the GOV.UK website.

-This sets out what equipment should be used in all settings where there is interaction with someone (either symptomatic or not) and where contact is within 2 metres.
+This states what equipment should be used in all settings where there is interaction with someone (either symptomatic or not) and where contact is within 2 metres.
 It also covers the use of masks and goggles if there is a risk of exposure to factors such as fluid transmission for example.

 Testing for COVID-19